kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 ## Summary

-We would like to develop a Kubectl plugin for Kueue that serves as a command-line job management tool.
+We would like to develop a Kubectl plugin for Kueue that serves as a command-line workload management tool.
-It should be able to manage and list Jobs and ClusterQueues with comprehesive information.
+It should be able to manage and list workloads and ClusterQueues with comprehesive information.

 <!--